North Dakota Military and Veteran Benefits

 LTC Davina French, North Dakota Commissioner

-Public employment preference to Veterans (State): Veterans are entitled to preference, over all other applicants, in appointment or employment by governmental agencies, provided that such Veteran is a United States citizen at the time of application for employment.
+North Dakota Public Employment Hiring Preference to Veterans: Veterans are entitled to preference, over all other applicants, in appointment or employment by governmental agencies, provided that such Veteran is a United States citizen at the time of application for employment.
 Veterans qualified for preference may not be disqualified from holding any position with an agency because of physical or mental disability, unless the disability renders them unable to properly perform the duties of the position applied for.

 10-point Compensable Disability (CP) Preference: Ten points are added to the examination score or rating of: